 While on holiday in Egypt in 2013, when I heard that you could swim with dolphins in Sharm el Sheikh I leapt at the chance.
 This was a long-held dream of mine and I was over the moon.
 It was a spur of the moment decision that I now regret.
 I’ve since researched the facts and spoken to experts.
 Here’s what you should know before you decide whether or not to go swimming with dolphins.

 Having paid up (a lot!) it occurred to me that I should make sure.
-When I checked, these were indeed captive dolphins.
+When I checked, I found out that they would be captive dolphins.
 I was told not to worry as they had been born in captivity, as if that made it alright!

 I was now in two minds.
 Should I go as planned, then write about the experience and, more importantly, see what I could find out about the ethics of swimming with dolphins and share my findings.
 Alternatively, should I simply not go?

 When I arrived at the pool it felt so very wrong to see the dolphins in captivity and in such a small pool.
 Again I questioned my morals and whether I should simply walk away.
-In the end I decided to go ahead.
-Their ‘owners’ already had my money and would hardly care if I walked out.
+In the end, I decided to go ahead.
+The dolphins’ ‘owners’ already had my money and would hardly care if I walked out.
 Plus at the very least I could share the experience with you and leave you to make up your own minds as I’m sure many of you share my dream of swimming with dolphins.

 I did not enjoy the experience at all and was left feeling sad and guilty.

-I have since contacted a number of organisations and here is my interpretation of the information given to me, principally by Laura from the International Marine Mammal Project, Earth Island Institute gave me.
+Since coming back from Egypt, I’ve contacted a number of organisations and here is my interpretation of the information given to me, principally by Laura from the International Marine Mammal Project, Earth Island Institute.

-Captive dolphins are kept constantly hungry as part of their training and to ensure they perform.
 Dolphins in the wild do not jump through hoops, eat dead fish, wave, kiss or drag people through the water as they hold onto their fins.
-This is all behaviour forced on them in captivity.
-Without routine starvation the dolphins would not perform.
-Can you imagine how this must feel?
+Captive dolphins are kept hungry as part of their training and to ensure they perform.
+Without routine starvation, the dolphins would not perform.

 Wild dolphins constantly travel, covering thousands of miles every year experiencing a wide diversity of natural habitat and the freedom to deep dive.
 Can you imagine what it must be like to be confined to a small, unnatural pool, where you are forced to go endlessly round in circles?